ethanfuerst/nba_analysis/README.md

 **TODO:**

 - [ ] research models in scikit learn

-- [ ] find version of bball_out.ipynb that hasn't been run since the Darwin access had been removed

 - [ ] do more exploratory analysis on past NBA seasons